liulab-dfci/TRUST4/README.md

 The run will generate the files TRUST_example_raw.out, TRUST_example_final.out, TRUST_example_annot.fa, TRUST_example_cdr3.out, TRUST_example_report.tsv and several fq/fa files.

+The directory also contains two fastq files, and you can run TRUST4 with:

+	./run-trust4 -f hg38_bcrtcr.fa --ref human_IMGT+C.fa -1 example/example_1.fq -2 example/example_2.fq -o TRUST_example

+The run will generate the files mentioned above from BAM input.

 ### Terms of use

 This program is free software; you can redistribute it and/or modify it